-- i) Shared space initiatives along Pole Street, Market Place and Cross Street as long as public safety is not compromised. - ii) Improving the street scene with bespoke street furniture, more trees and other landscaping, use of natural stone, installation of village centre 'gateway' signs at appropriate sites close to the village centre on the four main roads, better pedestrian signage and removal of street clutter where possible and practicable without compromising public safety and opening up the spaces and thoroughfares with improved linkages around the village centre. - iii) Promoting new linkages from existing roads to enhanced public spaces, which are largely traffic free.
+- i) Shared space initiatives along Pole Street, Market Place and Cross Street as long as public safety is not compromised. - ii) Improving the street scene with street furniture, more trees and other landscaping, the use of natural stone, installation of 'gateway' signs at appropriate sites on the four main roads, better pedestrian signage, removal of street clutter where practicable without compromising public safety, and opening up spaces and thoroughfares with improved linkages - iii) Promoting new linkages from existing roads to enhanced public spaces, which are largely traffic free.

-Village Centre Policy 1.3: Village Centre Improvements - Provision Of Public Conveniences
+Village Centre: Village Centre Improvements - Provision Of Public Conveniences